 Apparently first-time labors are typically super long.
 I think 15 to 24 hours is the average, so when I got to the birthing center and the nurses checked me in, they decided it was catch-up time.
 Oh, the questions.
 I’m lying down politely as they measure my contractions, and baby’s heart rate, wanting to scream in pain as they ask me (for the 100th time this pregnancy) “Did you really refuse this vaccine?” and “Why?”

 They checked me.
 I was 5 centimeters and 90 percent effaced … progress!
-Then they let us be and said to call if we needed anything.
+Then they let us be in the labor and delivery room and said to call if we needed anything.

 I was hot and sweaty, but wanted to keep moving as I found that movement helped the most with contractions.
 I made my way to the shower.
 I remember this part so vividly.
 My husband helped me get in and talked to me the whole time.
 “You are doing so great.
 I’m so proud of you.
 It will all be over soon.”
 I looked at him, tears running down my face.
 I was already so weary, so exhausted.
 It was almost 11 p.m., and all I wanted to do was sleep.
 I said tearfully “I’m so weak; I don’t think I can do this.”

 My plan was to have an unmedicated birth, but at this point I was realizing just how real the pain was, and my water hadn’t even broken yet.
 He looked at me and said, “Just take it one contraction at a time.
 Let’s count through it; that seems to help.
 You can do this.
 OK, 1, 2, 3 …”